 Great food can be had for relatively cheap, and hotels aren’t exorbitantly expensive.
 There’s also lots of sightseeing you can do for free or almost free (outdoor markets are among my favorite activities in Asian cities).
 But, getting there isn’t cheap, so it’s smart to look for ways to save on flights.
 Additionally, if you want access to the landmark towers or the sought-after museums and tours, you’re gonna have to drop some green.

 Thankfully, there is a way to save on sightseeing expenses – the Go Shanghai Pass.
 In this review, I’ll explain how this attraction pass works, what’s included, how much it costs, and who should consider it.

 So, are you ready to save while in Shanghai?
 Here’s how!

 Go Shanghai Pass: How it Works

-Here’s the best part: When compared to regular admission prices at the gate, the Go Shanghai Pass can cut your sightseeing costs in half!
+Here’s the best part: When compared to regular admission prices at the gate, the Go Shanghai Pass can cut your sightseeing costs by almost 40%!
 (More on that later.)

 Once you buy your pass online, you’ll immediately receive it via email.
 You can use a mobile version of the pass on your phone (with the free Go City App), or you can print a copy if you prefer.
 Either way, all you have to do is show your pass at each attraction and head on in!

 Like other Go City Passes, including the Go Chicago Pass, this all-inclusive pass works on a consecutive day basis.
 That means you can visit as many attractions as you’d like during the time your pass is valid.
 Your pass becomes active when you visit your first attraction.

 It’s important to remember that the Go Shanghai Pass works on a “calendar day” basis, not 24-hour periods.
 For example, if you buy a three-day pass and activate it Friday, the pass is valid for the rest of Friday (no matter what time you first used it), and all of Saturday and Sunday.
 Therefore, it’s usually best to activate your pass in the morning so you can make the most of your first day.

 Attractions Included on the Go Shanghai Pass